 Here are some things you should know:

-• Move points from one account to another (even to friends’ accounts): You can freely move up to 100,000 points per year to any other Citi ThankYou Rewards account.
+- Move points from one account to another (even to friends’ accounts): You can freely move up to 100,000 points per year to any other Citi ThankYou Rewards account.
 The catch is that once points are moved, they expire within 90 days.
 Make sure you have immediate plans for those points before moving them.
+One exception is with the Citi Custom Cash card.
+This card lets you pool points (see next bullet) but does not allow to move them.

-• You can pool points, but Citi still tracks which card earned those points: Citi lets you pool together your ThankYou accounts so that points earned from all of your cards show up in the same place and can be used together.
+- You can pool points, but Citi still tracks which card earned those points: Citi lets you pool together your ThankYou accounts so that points earned from all of your cards show up in the same place and can be used together.
 When you do this, you get the benefit of the best available redemption options.
-For example, Citi’s no-annual-fee cards offer very few transfer options to hotels & airlines, but by pooling points with your Citi Premier or Prestige or Access More card, you can transfer your points to any supported transfer partner.
+For example, Citi’s no-annual-fee cards offer very few transfer options to hotels & airlines, but by pooling points with your Citi Strata Premier, Strata Elite, or Access More card, you can transfer them to any supported transfer partner.
 Unfortunately, even after pooling points, if you cancel any of your cards, you will lose the points that were earned with that card and not yet spent.

-• You can keep points alive by downgrading to a no-annual-fee card: If you don’t want to keep your ThankYou rewards card due to annual fees, consider downgrading to a no-annual-fee ThankYou card instead.
-Downgrade options include the Double Cash, Custom Cash, or Rewards+.
+- You can keep points alive by downgrading to a no-annual-fee card: If you don’t want to keep your ThankYou rewards card due to annual fees, consider downgrading to a no-annual-fee ThankYou card instead.
+Downgrade options include the Double Cash, Custom Cash, or Strata.
 Doing this will keep your points alive.
-If you later want to transfer points to an airline program, you can get a new Premier card, upgrade your no-annual-fee card to a Premier card, or move points to a friend who has a Premier card (or a Prestige or AT&T Access More card).
+If you want to transfer points to an airline or hotel program later, you can get a new Strata Premier or Strata Elite card, upgrade your no-annual-fee card to one of them, or move points to a friend who has a one (or a Prestige or AT&T Access More card).

 How NOT to use your points